Skip to main content

 If your trailer starts swaying:

-1. Don't panic.
-Keep the steering wheel straight.
+1. Keep the steering wheel straight — do not countersteer

-4. If your trailer has its own brakes and you have a manual brake controller, apply the trailer brakes only — this pulls the trailer straight.
+4. If you have a manual brake controller, apply trailer brakes only — this pulls the trailer straight

-Tesla's stability control helps manage minor sway, but it's not a substitute for proper loading.
-If you're getting sway, something is wrong with your setup — fix it before continuing.
+Tesla's stability control helps manage minor sway, but it is not a substitute for correct loading.
+Recurring sway means something is wrong with the setup — fix it.

 What About Autopilot?